-In fact Hitachi will reportedly build the shells at a factory in near to Hiroshima - they state because of the complex technology needed - then ship them to the UK for final fitting.
-That final UK build will take place in a newly built complex at Newton Aycliffe, near Darlington in the North East of England.
+In fact it ended up initially with Hitachi building some of the shells at a factory near to Hiroshima because of the complex technology needed.
+They were then shipped them to the UK for final fitting.
+That final UK build was intended to take place in a newly built complex at Newton Aycliffe, near Darlington in the North East of England.
 Construction of the facility was completed in September 2015, ready for production of the trains to start.
 New maintenance depots for the bullet trains can also be found at Swansea, Bristol, and Doncaster.

-The fleet will be composed of 122 electric (class 800) and bi-mode (class 801) trains, which can be configured to run with anywhere from 5 up to 10 carriages.
+The fleet was originally intended to be composed of 122 electric (class 800), bi-mode (class 801), and solely diesel powered (Class 802) trains, which could be configured to run with anywhere from 5 up to 10 carriages.
 The total number of a carriages works out at 369 for the Western line, and 497 for the East Coast.

 There are a number of new maintenance depots planned to be built and ready in time for 2017.